phoenixframework/phoenix_live_view/guides/client/bindings.md

 The `phx-click-away` event is fired when a click event happens outside of the element.
 This is useful for hiding toggled containers like drop-downs.

+The `phx-dblclick` event is fired when an element is doubled clicked.

+Note: when `phx-dblclick` is used together with `phx-click`, the `phx-click` event will fire on both clicks.

 ## Focus and Blur Events